lens-protocol/momoka/README.md

 ## Handling reorgs

 A reorg on the EVM chain occurs when the blockchain structure changes, often due to a consensus failure or attack.
 This can lead to previously confirmed transactions becoming unconfirmed, and vice versa.
 It has significant security implications, making it crucial to be aware of the potential for reorgs and take measures to mitigate their impact.
 Developers at Polygon and other organizations working on EVM software are striving to reduce the frequency and depth of reorgs, making the issue less concerning.
 As a general precaution, waiting before considering a transaction final, much like how centralized exchanges operate, is the safest approach - the longer the wait, the lower the risk of a reorg affecting the transaction.
-In Bonsai's first beta version, users cannot mix DA actions with EVM on-chain actions, which was implemented intentionally to simplify handling reorgs.
+In Momoka's first beta version, users cannot mix DA actions with EVM on-chain actions, which was implemented intentionally to simplify handling reorgs.

 Currently, the validator doesn't recheck proofs once they are validated, as its primary objective is to validate as quickly as possible for the initial proof.
 However, as we start integrating DA actions with EVM on-chain actions, we will need to incorporate reorg handling and enable the verifier to recheck intelligently.